IELTS Writing Task 2 Sample 564 - Competition helps children to be better prepared for their future

-Competitions in the form of sports day, debate event, singing contest or paint work and so on facilitate to polish the abilities and skills of children.
-Marvelous performances and brilliance showcased during these events helps in unfolding the natural talent which children are capable of.
+Competitions in the form of sports day, debate event, singing contest or paintwork and so on facilitate to polish the abilities and skills of children.
+Marvellous performances and brilliance showcased during these events help in unfolding the natural talent which children are capable of.
 Few people argue that competitions help children to face future challenges while others believe that these contests should be for adolescents only.
-This essay will present an opinion after analyzing both viewpoints.
+This essay will present an opinion after analysing both viewpoints.

-Championships assist students to explore their internal abilities and weaknesses which prepare them to tackle future struggles and hardships.
-Different sporting events and other academic sport like scrabble, racing, and mind-math and so on are instrumental in making them physically fit and mentally strong.
-It helps to raise confidence, improves their planning skills and helps them to be more organized and focused, these are vital for an individual to progress well in future.
-For instance, debate competition helps children to explore their abilities to present their topic and aid in understand that winning or losing is a part of life and one should always put in their best efforts irrespective of its outcome.
-Moreover, competitions in the form of tournaments or matches helps children to learn how to handle and respond in pressure situation which can further help them in their academic exams.
+Championships assist students in exploring their internal abilities and weaknesses which prepare them to tackle future struggles and hardships.
+Different sporting events and other academic sport like scrabble, racing, and mind math and so on are instrumental in making them physically fit and mentally strong.
+It helps to raise confidence, improves their planning skills and helps them to be more organised and focused, these are vital for an individual to progress well in future.
+For instance, debate competition helps children to explore their abilities to present their topic and aid in understand that winning or losing is a part of life and one should always put their best efforts irrespective of its outcome.
+Moreover, competitions in the form of tournaments or matches help children to learn how to handle and respond in pressure situation which can further help them in their academic exams.